awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 # Method 1: Use AWS CloudFormation to configure a service role for Automation<a name="automation-cf"></a>

 You can create a service role for Automation from an AWS CloudFormation template\.
-After you create the service role, you can specify the service role in Automation workflows using the parameter `AutomationAssumeRole`\.
-For information about how to run an Automation workflow using the Automation service role, see [Running an automation by using an IAM service role](automation-walk-security-assume.md)\.
+After you create the service role, you can specify the service role in runbooks using the parameter `AutomationAssumeRole`\.
+For information about how to run an automation using the Automation service role, see [Running an automation by using an IAM service role](automation-walk-security-assume.md)\.

 ## Create the service role using AWS CloudFormation<a name="automation-cf-create"></a>